 Or you can take a break yourself, then head back out to the busier spots once the afternoon/evening rush starts picking up.

-Below is an example of when I did entirely day driving on Friday, and how much I made (~$31/hour):
+Below is an example of when I did an entire day of driving on Friday, and how much I made (~$31/hour):

 Day driving fits well with those who like to treat rideshare driving as a normal, “9 to 5” job.